KGDavidson/BoidSimulator-ReactJS/README.md

     -   Alignment
 -   A boid is highlighted at random to make it easier to follow the movement of a singular boid
 -   The directions checked by the highlighted boid are shown with a white line
+-   Unique colour for each boid to add depth to the simulation

 ---